loading

 5. Avoid complex interactive charts.
 Keep it simple.

 6. Good visualization is like good storytelling.
-Review it a few times before publishing.
+It requires iteration, review, and editing.

-7. Avoid charts for “exploration,” or other vague goals3
+7. Avoid charts for “users to explore,” or other vague goals3

 8. Don’t let users do the work.
 Draw out the insights for them.4